1 Father, whose everlasting love

 was cast on Adam's fallen race;

-for all you have in Christ prepared
+for all You have in Christ prepared

-for all he has the atonement made;
+for all He has atonement made;

 the ransom of his life was paid.

-5 Arise, O God, maintain your cause!
+5 Arise, O God, maintain Your cause!

-The fullness of the nations call;
+The fulness of the nations call;

-lift up the standard of your cross,
+lift up the standard of Your cross,

-and all shall own you died for all.
+and all shall own You died for all.

 First Line: | Father, whose everlasting love |